Contact Susan

 There are many factors to determine how long the memoir writing and editing will take: so, Susan has broken the process down into steps.

-• Receive intro interviews to get your vision for your book established in detail.
+• Introductory interviews are done to get your vision for your book established in detail.

-• Susan evolves a plan, a program and project steps and calendar our schedules.
+• From those interviews, Susan evolves a plan, a program and project steps, and calendars schedules.

 • Each transcript is edited and filed under the appropriate category.

-• Outline is evolved with likely parts, titles and chapters.
+• An outline is evolved with likely parts, titles, and chapters.

 • Chapters are written, using edited transcripts, and other sources.

-• Research all along to add texture, background, and clarity.
+• Research is done along the way to add context, texture, background, and clarity.

-• First solid draft is completed to client’s satisfaction.
+• The first solid draft is completed to client’s satisfaction.

 • The draft is revised until coach and client agree it’s time to get to readers.

-• Have readers read the draft within a suggested time target.
+• Readers read the draft within a certain time designated by client and coach.

 • Find, gather, digitalize and number photos and graphics.